brendanpshea/computing_concepts_python/README.md

 This book is an open-access (CC-BY-NC) introduction to the principles of computer science, using Python as a sample language.
 It is suitable for college-level introductions to computer science or for self-study.
 You are welcome to use and adapt as you see fit.
 I welcome ideas for changes or corrections!
 You can email me at brendan.p.shea@gmail.com.
 (NOTE: Students should email me at my school email address).

+## Outline of the Book
+The book contains 12 chapters, focused on a mix of theoretical and practical concepts and applications.

-## Chapter 0: Computers and Hardware
+### Chapter 0: Computers and Hardware

 In this chapter, you'll embark on a journey to understand the fundamental concepts of computers and hardware.
 You'll start by learning what a computer is and exploring the field of Computer Science.
 You'll then delve into the Binary number system, the language of zeros and ones that computers understand, and the role of transistors, the tiny switches that are the building blocks of all digital devices.